api-evangelist/providers/_store/mastercard.md

         name: Support | Mastercard Merchant Presented QR | Mastercard Developers
         type: Support
     description: >-
-      Mastercard® Merchant Presented QR (MPQR) is a Mastercard QR program providing a consumer-initiated, mobile payment solution.
+      Mastercard_ Merchant Presented QR (MPQR) is a Mastercard QR program providing a consumer-initiated, mobile payment solution.
 MPQR enables consumers to make cashless payments for goods and services from their mobile phones by simply scanning a Mastercard QR Code or manually